 - You’re worried about wasting time in a class, you already have so much to do

 - You can’t seem to cram a class into your busy schedule

 - Worried you’ll be bored with a class

 - Worried the information you get won’t be correct

 Then, this class is for you!
 You can even save 10% with code PC10.

 Wait, how do YOU know all of this?

-How do I know all of this — you might ask.
-I’ve been a labor nurse for 15 years and in that time you learn a few things.
+That is a great question — and one you should certainly ask of anyone you’re learning from.
+Just so you know, I’ve been a labor nurse for 15 years and in that time you learn a few things.
 One of my favorite things is teaching my patients, and I’m lucky to have been able to share that love with the internet.